taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 1

 It's the next day, first day of classes.
-We see the entrance to a large workspace, hand made banner above the entrance proudly labeling the space as **"INFRADESTRUCTORS workspace 267"**.
+We see a large hallway, with many tall double doors, each covered in the name and crest of a guild.
+One hand made banner above an entrance proudly labels the space as **"INFRADESTRUCTORS workspace 267"**.
 From inside, Zalo's voice can be heard saying: "...so if you open this panel..."

-Next panel, we are inside the workspace, bird's eye view.
+Next panel, we are inside the **INFRADESTRUCTORS** workspace, bird's eye view.
 We see Zalo standing at a large workbench surrounded by first-year trainees, including Min.
-Zalo is holding up flat device about the size of a short, fat finger, which has been opened up so that the inner circuitry is visible.
+Zalo is holding up a corkboard to which is pinned a flat, flexible device about the length and width of a short, fat finger.
+It has been carefully dissected so that the miniscule inner circuitry is visible.

 Zalo: "You can see how this 2080s standard issue medical scanner has two fixed eSyrup circuits - one for measuring small changes in skin resistance, the other for measuring small concentrations of specific chemicals in bodily fluid samples.
 Modern medical scanners can detect changes in electrical and chemical properties up to 5 cm below the skin surface."

-POV is now in front of Zalo, who now holds up a similarly shaped and sized device, also opened up.
+POV is now in front of Zalo, who now holds up another corkboard on which is pinned a similarly shaped and sized device, also opened up.
 The insides of this second device is way more chaotic and rough, definitely looks like a work in progress.

 Zalo: "This is a prototype for a POCKET UNIVERSAL SCANNER..."